Basic information

 Field: linguistics

-Specializations: generative syntax, corpus linguistics, psycholinguistics
+Specializations: psycholinguistics, syntax, corpus linguistics

 E-mail: <marcin.opacki@uw.edu.pl>